zzxwill/oss/intl.en-US/Tools/OSS tools.md

 -   You must maintain data consistency when a OSS bucket is mounted to multiple clients.
 For example, you must schedule the usage of an object to prevent it from being written by multiple clients at the same time.
 -   Hard links are not supported.

  |
-|[ossftp](reseller.en-US/Tools/ossftp/Quick installation for OSS FTP.md#)|ossftp is used to manage OSS objects.-   By using ossftp, you can perform operations on OSS with FTP clients, such as FileZilla, WinSCP, and FlashFXP.
+|[ossftp](reseller.en-US/Tools/ossftp/Quick installation for OSS FTP.md#)|ossftp is used to manage OSS objects. -   By using ossftp, you can perform operations on OSS with FTP clients, such as FileZilla, WinSCP, and FlashFXP.
 -   Ossftp acts as a FTP server that receives FTP requests and maps operations on files and folders to operations on OSS objects and buckets.
 -   Ossftp is based on Python2.7 and later.
 -   Supports Windows, Linux, and Mac.

  |
-|[ossimport](reseller.en-US/Tools/ossimport/Architecture and configuration.md#)|ossimport is used to synchronize data to OSS.-   By using ossimport, you can synchronize third-party data source files to OSS.
+|[ossimport](reseller.en-US/Tools/ossimport/Architecture and configuration.md#)|ossimport is used to synchronize data to OSS. -   By using ossimport, you can synchronize third-party data source files to OSS.
 -   Supports distributed deployment mode.
 You can use multiple servers to migrate data in batches.
 -   Supports the migration of TBs of data.
 -   Supports Windows and Linux.
 -   Applies to Java 1.7 and later.

  |
-|[Visual signing Tool](https://bbs.aliyun.com/read/233851.html)|The third-party visual signing tool can be used.-   This tool is used to generate the signed URL for OSS data.
+|[Visual signing Tool](https://bbs.aliyun.com/read/233851.html)|The third-party visual signing tool can be used. -   This tool is used to generate the signed URL for OSS data.
 -   You can debug the errors occurred when signing OSS data.
 If errors occurs when you sign OSS data, compare the signature with the signature generated by this tool to locate the cause of errors.
 -   The browser edition of this tool supports the following browsers: Chrome, Firefox, and Safari.

  |
-|[RAM Policy Editor](http://gosspublic.alicdn.com/ram-policy-editor/index.html)|RAM Policy Editor is used to automatically generate authorization policies.-   This tool can automatically generates authorization policies based on your requirement.
+|[RAM Policy Editor](http://gosspublic.alicdn.com/ram-policy-editor/index.html)|RAM Policy Editor is used to automatically generate authorization policies. -   This tool can automatically generates authorization policies based on your requirement.
 You can add the generated policies to the [custom policy](https://ram.console.aliyun.com/policies/new) in the RAM console.
 -   Supports the following browsers: Chrome, Firefox, and Safari.

  **Note:** We recommend you use this tool when you need to generate authorization policies automatically.

-|
-|[ossprobe](reseller.en-US/Tools/ossprobe.md#)|ossprobe is used to monitor the access to OSS.-   You can use ossprobe to investigate upload and download problems caused by network exceptions or parameter settings.
--   Supports Windows, Linux, and Mac.
--   **Note:** All commands of ossprobe have been integrated in to ossutil.
-Therefore, Alibaba Cloud will no longer provide ossprobe from April 30, 2019.
-Thanks a lot for your understanding for any inconvenience caused.
-For more information about using ossprobe commands in ossutil, see [ossprobe commands](reseller.en-US/Tools/ossutil/Bucket-related commands.md#section_njd_yzz_zgb).

  |
 |[oss-emulator](https://github.com/aliyun/oss-emulator)|Oss-emulator is a lightweight OSS service simulator. -   Provides the same APIs as those of OSS and applies to the debugging and testing for OSS applications.
 -   Oss-emulator is based on Ruby 2.2.8 and later.
 -   Supports Windows and Linux.

  |